Asiana Airlines: Corporate affairs

 The airline has its global headquarters in Seoul at the Asiana Town (아시아나타운) in Osoe-dong, Gangseo District, Seoul.
 The airline's head office moved from Hoehyeon-dong, Jung District to Asiana Town in Osoe-dong on 1 April 1998.

 Destinations

-Asiana Airlines serves destinations on five continents, with an Asian network that includes important cities in the People's Republic of China, Japan, Southeast Asia, and Central Asia.
+Asiana Airlines serves destinations on five continents, with an Asian network that includes important cities in the China, Japan, Southeast Asia, and Central Asia.
 The airline serves several gateway cities in North America and Europe while retaining limited coverage of Oceania.
-Asiana Cargo, the airline's cargo subsidiary, also has a wide network, especially in Europe, Asia, and the United States.
+Asiana Cargo, the airline's former cargo subsidiary, also had a wide network, especially in Europe, Asia, and the United States.

 Asiana decided to launch Air Seoul, the airline's second subsidiary and its low-cost carrier, based in Incheon International Airport, and transfer some of its unprofitable routes to the subsidiary in November 2016.

 Codeshare agreements

 Asiana Airlines codeshares with these airlines: